tdore92/project-1/README.md

 }, 200)
   ```
+ <h3>Collisions</h3>

- <p>If the snake head [0] touched the grid edge or its own body, snakeCrash() would check the user score against the localStorage high score through an if/else statement.
-If the user score was higher, it would replace the previous score and  change the innerHTML of the score tag to match.
-The game would then be reset by gameOver() triggering a clearInterval, resetting the snakeArray back to 3 pieces on cells 97, 98 and 99 and the pellet to cell 36.</p>
+ <p>If the snake head [0] touched the grids edge or its own body, the game would check the user score against the high score.
+If the user score was higher, it would replace the previous high score.
+The game would then be reset by the gameOver function, resetting the snake back to 3 pieces on cells 97, 98 and 99 and the pellet to cell 36.</p>

  ```
  function snakeCrash() {